ruthciuclea/proiect-tw-echipa-6/TESTING_OMR.md

 ### 1. Create a Quiz with Answer Key

 1. **Login as Professor**
-   - Go to `http://localhost:3000/html/login.html` (or open directly)
+   - Open `html/login.html` directly in your browser or access it through a local server (if using one)
-   - Login with a professor account (or register one)
+   - Login with a professor account (or register a new one)

 2. **Create a New Quiz**
    - Navigate to "Quizzes" page